MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 See section [Base64 encoding of binary blobs](#Base64-encoding-of-binary-blobs) for the details of base64 encoding.

 There are three types of operations that can be made with the `Request-Id`:
-- **Extend**: used to create a new unique request id.
+- **Extend**: used to create a new unique request ID.
 Implementation of this operation MUST append `.0` to the request.
-Since the request ID should be unique - it is recommended to use **Reset** operation instead of **Extend** for the untrusted caller which can send the same ID multiple times.
+Since the request ID should be unique - it is recommended to use **Reset** operation instead of **Extend** for the untrusted caller, which can send the same ID multiple times.

     *Third layer:*